luca-domenichini/SmartIOT.Connector/README.md

  - [ ] Leverage the async pattern for Connectors
  - [ ] The proto files should be part of SmartIOT.Connector.Messages project
+ - [ ] Introduce tag free parameters string in TagConfiguration
+ - [ ] Have a base connector to reuse by just implementing publishers